ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Bryn Athyn College of the New Church Tuition Information

-In 2022, tuition for full-time students at Bryn Athyn College of the New Church was $25,140 a year.
+In 2022, tuition for full-time Bryn Athyn College of the New Church students was $26,893 a year.

-Remember, the total cost of tuition isn't the final cost for attending college.
-Many students pay way less than the sticker price after grants, scholarships, and tuition discounts are applied.
-Plus, student loans can make theprice of collegefeel more doable until after graduation.
+Remember, the advertized cost of tuition doesn't always give you all the info you need to know how much you will actually have to pay for college.
+Many students owe much less than the total tuition after grants, scholarships, and tuition discounts are applied.
+Additionally, student loans can make theprice of collegemore manageable until after graduation.

-Bryn Athyn College of the New Church: In-state vs. Out-of-State Tuition
+Does Bryn Athyn College of the New Church Offer In-State and Out-of-State Tuition?

-Bryn Athyn College of the New Church is a private, religious institution, so it has the same tuition for students from Pennsylvania as it does for residents from other states.
+Bryn Athyn College of the New Church is a private, religious institution, so it has the same tuition for residents of Pennsylvania as it does for students who live in other states.

 Explore other Pennsylvania colleges

-Tuition at Bryn Athyn College of the New Church is the same for all students.
+Bryn Athyn College of the New Church has the same tuition for international students as for those from out of state.

-Students from outside of the U.S. usually do not qualify for for loans or grants from the U.S. government, but may qualify for private or Bryn Athyn College of the New Church-specific aid and scholarships.
-International students who demonstrate financial need may qualify for the following types of financial support at Bryn Athyn College of the New Church:
+International students usually do not qualify for for federal financial aid, but may be eligible for private or Bryn Athyn College of the New Church-specific grants, scholarships, and other funding opportunities.
+International students who demonstrate financial need may be eligible for the following types of financial support at Bryn Athyn College of the New Church:

 •On-campus jobs •Loans from outsideBryn Athyn College of the New Church •Bryn Athyn College of the New Church-specific loans